HICS: published for external use

-In addition to using TICS internally, we publish TICS to provide transparency of our internal processes – and to provide a bar-raising resource to support professional advisers in meeting their regulatory research and due diligence responsibilities.
+In addition to using HICS internally, we publish HICS to provide transparency of our internal processes – and to provide a bar-raising resource to support professional advisers in meeting their regulatory research and due diligence responsibilities.

 Professional advisers are expected to undertake robust issuer / counterparty research and due diligence.
 The regulatory expectations upon professional advisers are explicit.
 The following extracts are taken from the FCA Retail Product Development and Governance: Structured Product Review, 2012 Thematic Review: